Emma030416/machine_learning/MLNotes/wuenda.md

 2. ✅ **standardization**
 ![描述](./img/wuenda29.png)

 ## 📌 polynomial regression
-✅ as for polynomial regression, we can turn it to linear regression as below:
+as for polynomial regression, we can turn it to linear regression as below:
 ![描述](./img/wuenda32.png)

 ## 📌 normal equation
-another way to find the potimal parameters, in some case better than gradient decent
+✅ **normal equation** is another way to find the potimal parameters, in some case better than gradient decent
 ![描述](./img/wuenda33.png)
 all you need to do is set the differentiation as 0(same as finding the maximum/minimum in maths)